 Stick the popcorn bag into your microwave.
 I set mine for 3 minutes on high.

-A pinch of salt with a dab of butter is the most popular way to eat popcorn.
+A pinch of salt with a dab of butter is the standard way to eat popcorn.

-Try these toppings for some gourmet popcorn fun:
+Try these toppings for some paper bag popcorn fun: